Archaeological Museum of Dion: Large thermal baths - Asklepios sanctuary

 Among the remains of the great thermal baths were several statues representing Asklepios, the healer and protector of the body, and parts of his family.
 Next to his wife Epione were statues of his sons Podaleirios and Machaon.
 From his daughters, statues of Hygieia, Panakeia, Akeso and Iaso were found.

 The Isis sanctuary

 From the second century BC, The Isis cult began to replace the Artemis cult.
-There were statues of Isis Tyche, Isis Lochia, the goddess of birth, and Aphrodite Hypolympiada.
+There were statues of Isis Tyche, Isis Lochia, the goddess of birth, and Aphrodite Hypolympidia.
 A statue of Julia Phrougiane Alexandra stood upright on the base of the excavations.
 Furthermore, statuettes of Harpokrates, the companion of the Isis, and stone tables showing footprints of different sizes (possibly of men and women) are exhibited.
 In addition to the representations of persons, one found the upper part of a well frame as well as cult objects such as a millstone, a fruit press and a small altar.